NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/installation/desktop/install_macOS.rst

    1. If you forget to invoke the ``UpdateShellProfile.command.sh`` script at the end of the install, you can always execute the correct shell file later to update the ``PATH`` variable to point to the Python application.

    On Linux systems, the shell is the program that takes commands from the keyboard that you enter in the terminal window and passes them to the operating system to perform by invoking applications and passing data between applications.
 In the good old days, it was the only interface available to the user, i.e., there was no such thing as Finder!
 There are a number of shell programs that can be installed and made available to you.
-The most popular is the **bash** shell, and the up-and-coming one is the **Z** shell.
+The most popular is the **bash** shell, the up and coming one is the **Z** shell.
 Power MacOS users will write shell scripts to do many many useful things.
-By default, the applications that the shell program will invoke are limited to applications in a few specific directories that are defined in the user's ``PATH``.
-Users can modify this path by editing files that the shell program will read from every time the program is started.
+By default the applications that the shell program will invoke are limited to applications in a few specific directories that are defined in the users ``PATH``.
+Users can modify this path by editing files that the shell program will read from everytime the program is started.

    When the frontend application is running the computations it is actually running a backend application using the shell program.
 As a consequence the shell program must be made aware of the locations of  some of the external applications that you have installed as **OpenSees** and **Dakota** do not provide installers that automatically do this when they are installed.
 Other applications, like **Tcl** provide scripts that you invoke to do it.
-In short, you have to edit the file appropriate to the shell you are using.
+In short you have to edit the file appropriate to the shell you are using.

    To find which shell program you are using when you issue commands inside the terminal window, type the following: